 7. LIST OF CONSUMER-OWNED RESOURCES

-Drafter’s Note: Include the following at contract offer if customer has any existing Consumer-Owned Resources. se Option 2 below at contract offer for sections 7.1, 7.2 and 7.3.
+Drafter’s Note: At contract offer, if customer has any existing Consumer-Owned Resources then (1) include the following paragraph and (2) use Option 2 below (intentionally left blank) for sections 7.1, 7.2 and 7.3.
+The following paragraph will be removed by September 30, 2026, when BPA updates sections 7.1, 7.2 and/or 7.3.

-Pursuant to section 3.6 of the body of this Agreement, «Customer Name» has one or more existing Consumer-Owned Resources that «Customer Name» shall designate and apply the output of such resource to load.
+Pursuant to section 3.6 of the body of this Agreement, «Customer Name» has one or more existing Consumer-Owned Resources. «Customer Name» shall designate such resource as serving On-Site Consumer Load, serving load other than On-Site Consumer Load, or serving both On-Site Consumer Load and load other than On-Site Consumer Load pursuant to section 3.6.1 of the body of this Agreement.
 By September 30, 2026, BPA shall update sections 7.1, 7.2, or 7.3 with «Customer Name»’s designations and amounts for its existing Consumer-Owned Resources.

 End Option

 7.1 Consumer-Owned Resources Serving On-Site Consumer Load